Tracy Scoggins: Career

+In 2001, Scoggins made her return to cinema appearing in the horror film A Crack in the Floor.
+She later starred in the horror films Asylum of the Damned (2003), The Strange Case of Dr. Jekyll and Mr. Hyde (2006) and Otis (2008).
+She played Aaron Carter's character mother in the 2005 teen comedy film Popstar and later that year starred opposite Chuck Norris in the action film The Cutter.

 In 2005, Scoggins landed a role as a main character, Grace Neville, on the gay supernatural series Dante's Cove.
-In 2006, she had a guest role in the fourth-season premiere of the TV show Nip/Tuck, and returned to the role of Elizabeth Lochley in the direct-to-DVD production Babylon 5: The Lost Tales.
-Her recent television credits include NCIS and Castle.
+In 2006, she had a guest role in the fourth-season premiere of the TV show Nip/Tuck and in 2008 guest-starred on NCIS.